Funding

 Conference Funding

-The Division provides up to $400 in reimbursement to PhD students who present their work at a conference.
-More information can be found on the Division website.
+The Division of the Humanities Conference Reimbursement Grant provides up to $400 in reimbursement to doctoral and masters students for eligible travel expenses to present their work at an academic conference.

 CLS also offers funds for conference travel.
 Each grad student is entitled to reimbursements of up to $500 per academic year for conference-related expenses (travel, hotel, registration, etc.).
 There is no limit on the number of conferences that can make up this $500, but left-over funds from previous years do not roll over into the new academic year.
 Requests for reimbursements for a given year must be made by the start of the fall quarter of the following year at the latest.
 Requests for reimbursements made after that will count towards the funds available for the new academic year.
 For more information, you can contact current CLS officers.